 G-MEO has created an English language, US-style learning environment, The Chengdu American Center for Study Abroad.
 Located in Chengdu, the capital of Sichuan Province in China's Southwest, the Center is the pioneering idea of Global Maximum Educational Opportunities, Inc. Co-founder and Chairman Dr. David Chang.
-The Center will have Concordia University, Fairleigh Dickinson University, Norwich University, and Merrimack College as Principal Partners, which will offer a range of their courses, making credits easy to transfer.
+The Center will have American University, Concordia University, Fairleigh Dickinson University, Merrimack College and Norwich University as Principal Partners, which will offer a range of their courses, making credits easy to transfer.
 The prestigious Sichuan University, one of the leading universities in China and the earliest higher education institute in Sichuan, dating back to the Qing Dynasty, is the host institution.
 The Center is located on the University's beautiful, downtown Huaxi campus, in one of its stately old buildings.
 You will study with a mix of other Americans and students from Sichuan University.

 The Center is scheduled to have its grand opening in May 2012, with its inaugural semester in Spring 2013.

 Dr. Ge Honglin, the Mayor of Chengdu, looks forward to welcoming all American students from member institutions of the Chengdu American Center of Study Abroad (Click here to see a copy of his welcome letter in English).
 He has also pledged to award a special scholarship to all students who will spend one semester or more at the center (Click here to read a news release on the subject) starting Spring 2013.

 Enrollment at the Chengdu American Center for Study Abroad is open to students from membership institutions only.
 If you are interested in attending, please contact the Study Abroad Office at your university.
 Applications for the Spring 2014 semester are being accepted until November 1, 2013.
 Click here to learn more about institutional membership at the new Chengdu American Center for Study Abroad.